 Plasma renin activity ELISA kit is a reliable quantitative procedure for measuring renin activity that is present in plasma.
 This PRA assay has a sensitivity detection limit of 0.14 pg/ml.

 Renin which can also be called angiotensinogenase is a 37kDa polypeptide enzyme that is a member of the aspartic acid protease family.
 The determination of plasma renin activity (PRA) is a vital tool in clinical evaluation of hypertensive patients, where it can assist in diagnosing primary hyperaldosteronism and provide help during the therapy treatment of other forms of hypertension.

-The minimum sensitivity detection limit of human plasma renin using this plasma renin activity ELISA kit was approximately 0.14 pg/ml.
-The dynamic assay range for this kit is 0.2 – 60.0 pg/ml.
+The minimum sensitivity detection limit of PRA using current plasma renin activity ELISA kit was approximately 0.14 pg/ml.
+The dynamic range for this assay is 0.2 – 60.0 pg/ml.